alamers/openhab-addons/addons/binding/org.openhab.binding.alarm/README.md

 The binding allows you to create alarm controllers with a configurable amount of alarm zones.
 Each alarm zone has a type like ACTIVE, SABOTAGE, EXIT_ENTRY, ... and you can bind a (Window/Motiondetector/...)
 Contact to each alarm zone.
 You can also send some commands to the controller for arming and disarming and also temporary disable alarm zones.

+It does NOT connect to any real piece of hardware, the binding itself is the alarm controller!
+Therefore, a binding is not the best fit here.
+This functionality should be included in rule templates, but they are not yet implemented in openHab.
+As soon as the rule templates are ready, this binding will be migrated.

 ## Supported Bridges

 None, this binding does not need a bridge